 Meanwhile back in the vegetable garden, the last few weeks of bountiful harvests will be coming to an end.
 Remove spent annual vegetation and haul it down to Lane Forest Products for a quick and easy way to recycle your summer memories.
 A great resource if your home composting space is limited.
 Once the garden is cleaned out, tuck it in with some finished compost (Barnyard Blend or Garden) to give it a blanket for winter.
 Perennials and Shrubs also look great with the dark look of Blended Mint Compost tenderly tucked at their feet.
 A great way to protect root zones from frosty winter weather, while making the winter landscape pop on a gray rainy day.

-Article was written by landscaping expert Heidi Branchesi of Heidi’s Timely Gardening Tips and Account Manager at A and K Landscaping.
+Article was written by landscaping expert Heidi Branchesi of Heidi’s Timely Gardening Tips and our Glenwood Corner Store Nursery.
 Find more of her gardening tips in the Expert Advice section of our YOG:Blog.